VEuPathDB/StaticContent/_collection_resources_tools/02_vb-only.md

 <h2>Welcome to the new VectorBase website!</h2>

-<p>Welcome!
-VectorBase has a new look and new tools to help you better browse and Search vector omics and population data.
+<p>VectorBase has a new look and new tools to help you better browse and Search vector omics and population data.
 Feel free to explore the other cards in the <b>Overview of Resources and Tools</b> section to learn more.</p>

 <p>The <a href="https://legacy.vectorbase.org">legacy vectorbase.org</a> site is still available to help you transition to the new site, if needed.</p>